Patagonia Women's Island Hemp Beach Pants

 Made of a 55% hemp/45% organic cotton fabric with a linen-like drape, these hot-weather pants have a loose, comfortable fit.

-- Hemp/cotton blend is lightweight and has a soft, textured surface
+- Hemp/organic cotton blend is lightweight and has a soft, textured surface

 - Elasticized waistband with drawcord for a custom fit

 - Two drop-in front pockets; two back patch pockets

 - Slightly tapered leg finished with elastic cuff that can be easily pushed up

 4-oz (dobby: 3.7-oz) 55% hemp/45% organic cotton plain weaveView The Footprint Chronicles

 Hemp is an alternative natural fiber that’s cultivated with low impact on the environment.
 It requires no irrigation or synthetic fertilizers, and is harvested and processed by hand.
 It’s one of the most durable natural fibers on the planet, and results in a fabric with a wonderful drape, comparable to linen.